Angela Sinclair-Loutit: Later life

 The Sinclair-Loutits had three children and lived in Canada, Thailand, Paris and Morocco, where Kenneth was stationed working as an adviser to UNICEF, before moving back to London in 1972.

 Sinclair-Loutit settled in Islington, qualified as a psychiatric social worker at the Polytechnic of North London and worked in north-London hospitals.
-After her retirement she wrote for the Islington Gazette and the Tribune, helped found the Islington Pensioners Forum and campaigned against the closure of her local A&E and against the production of nuclear weapons at Aldermaston.
+After her retirement, she wrote for the Islington Gazette and the Tribune, helped found the Islington Pensioners Forum and campaigned against the closure of her local A&E and against the production of nuclear weapons at Aldermaston.

-She died whilst on holiday in France in 2016.
+She died at the age of 95, on 18 August 2016, while on holiday in France.